NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 to the following address (Send min.
 2 in one transaction) Do not send exactly 600 or it will upgrade your Faucet Multiplier :

-Must be this waves wallet address = 3P8udu4KVEAw2Dd1Snif8VVcLSKoji15JTU
+Must use this waves wallet address = 3P8udu4KVEAw2Dd1Snif8VVcLSKoji15JTU

 5 Confirmations needed till balance shows up or withdrawal (5-15 Minutes) Current Staking Balance: 2443.109404100 Gatherer